Some of us live alone. I live alone by choice, and I know that’s the case for a lot of you.

 And after you’ve taken care of your own needs, you might think about others.
 Call someone that you know is having a rough time or is lonely.
 The sound of your voice is so much better than a text message.

-Maybe this would be a good time to arrange to send money to your favorite charity.
+Maybe this would be a good time to send money to your favorite charity.
 That’s a feel good gift for yourself and the recipient.

 Give it some thought and if you’re ready, this would be a good time to bring a furry one home.
 He or she will be a gift that keeps on giving.